 - Anyone convicted of a felony or an election crime may not serve.

-- Chosen inspectors are required to attend a paid training in February to work during any 2020 election.
+- Chosen inspectors are required to attend a paid training every two years to work an election.
 The training typically lasts two hours.

 - Election workers must be 16 years of age or older.
 Any 16 or 17 year old is only permitted to work a half day.
 Any high school student interested in participating must obtain a work release from Grand Ledge High School.
 Students may choose to be paid the rate of $12 an hour or collect National Honor Society hours, if applicable.

-Registered voters interested in serving as election inspectors must submit an Election Inspector Application (PDF) to the local clerk, Gregory Newman.
+Registered voters interested in serving as election inspectors must submit an Election Inspector Application (PDF) to the City Clerk.
 In addition to their name, address and date of birth, applicants must include their political party preference and qualifications to fill the position such as education or experience.

 The City Clerk may be reached by phone at 517-622-7920 or by emailing Clerk Gregory Newman.
 You can also visit the City Clerk's Office at: